 Title VI of the Civil Rights Act of 1964 is the Federal law that protects individuals from discrimination on the basis of their race, color, or national origin in programs that receive Federal financial assistance.

-Complaints my be filed by any individual or group who believes:
+Complaints may be filed by any individual or group who believes that:

-- That their rights, under Title VI have been violated in a discriminatory manner.
+- Their rights, under Title VI have been violated in a discriminatory manner.

-- That the programs or activities do not comply with Federal civil rights laws.
+- The programs or activities do not comply with Federal civil rights laws.

-- That they have been treated in a disparate manner.
+- They have been treated in a disparate manner.